 What Will You Do When You Are Been Hacked?

 In most cases, criminals use the identity of victims to gain a financial advantage or obtain credit to the disadvantage of someone else.
 This is much serious because the criminal gets all the benefits using the hard-earned reputation of someone, whilst the victim suffers from the consequences of the action of the criminal.

 In situations where the names, phone numbers, and emails are used in any criminal operation, the victim may face prosecution, explaining how serious things can be.
 Interestingly, identity theft victims do not usually know how their identity was obtained, and most of them do not even realize that their identifiable information has fallen into the hands of criminals.
 But in situations where you realize that your email has been hacked, you might ask what should I do if my email is hacked and reduce more damage to your reputation?

 Email hacking is a very complicated issue to handle, but there is still a way to deal with it.
 The first thing to do when you encounter this problem is to change your stolen password.
 Most hackers do not go further to change your account password but offer the existing password to criminals on the dark web.

-If you can still access your account, change the passwords to a more complex, easy to remember and a hard to guess password with a combination of characters.
+If you can still access your account, change the passwords to a more complex, easy to remember and a hard to guess a password with a combination of characters.
 When you are not able to access the account, it means your stolen password has been changed.
 In this case, use the reset password option, and follow the instruction to retrieve the account and lockout the criminal.

 Contact and Alert Your Email Contacts

 Multi-factor authentication adds additional security to your account.
-Most email users ignore this because they find it a “time-wasting” approach as they seek to log into their accounts without even a password.
+Most email users ignore this because they find it a “time-wasting” approach as they seek to log in to their accounts without even a password.
 Using this feature gives you a one-time use code to log into your account.